mxbi/mlcrate/README.md

 >>> mlc.load('x.pkl.gz')
 [1, 2, 3, 4]

+>>> import pandas as pd
+>>> mlc.save(pd.DataFrame(), 'x.feather') # DataFrames can be saved with ultra-fast feather format.
+>>> x = mlc.load('x.feather')
 ```

 ###### [mlcrate.save(data, filename)](https://github.com/mxbi/mlcrate/blob/df66daf0a9e7078058aa65a7f42f9509f0d2d300/mlcrate/__init__.py#L9)

 Pickles the passed data (with the highest available protocol) to disk using the passed filename.
 If the filename ends in '.gz' then the data will additionally be GZIPed before saving.
+If filename ends with '.feather' or '.fthr', mlcrate will try to save the file using feather (for pd DataFrames).
+Note that feather does not support .gz compression.

 *Keyword arguments:*
 `data` -- The python object to pickle to disk (use a dict or list to save multiple objects)
 `filename` -- String with the relative filename to save the data to.
 By convention should end in '.pkl' or 'pkl.gz'

 ###### [mlcrate.load(filename)](https://github.com/mxbi/mlcrate/blob/df66daf0a9e7078058aa65a7f42f9509f0d2d300/mlcrate/__init__.py#L24)

 Loads data saved with save() (or just normally saved with pickle).
 Uses gzip if filename ends in '.gz'
+Also reads feather files ending in .feather or .fthr.

 *Keyword arguments:*
 `filename` -- String with the relative filename of the pickle to load.